wader/bump/README.md

 with repo access and add it as a secret.
 For example add a secret named `BUMP_TOKEN` and do `GITHUB_TOKEN: ${{ secrets.BUMP_TOKEN }}`.

-These actions are available:
+These actions with different environments are available:
-`wader/bump/action@master` is alpine with git and curl
+`wader/bump/action@master` alpine with git and curl
-`wader/bump/action/go@master` is alpine with git, curl and go
+`wader/bump/action/go@master` alpine with git, curl and go

 ## Install